Endaris/OsbUtilities/README.md

 ```
 Note that this may take a while as a lot of data is generated and evaluated to generate the warnings and draw the graphs.

-When the evaluation is done you will find 3 files, SBEvaluation.txt, commandgraph.jpg and spritegraph.jpg in the mapset folder.
+When the evaluation is done you will find 3 files, StoryboardWarnings.txt, commandgraph.jpg and spritegraph.jpg in the mapset folder.

 Check the wiki for further information on how to work with these.